Vegetarian Guide to Ipoh, Malaysia

 Traditional Breakfast from YG Bake Cafe

 Ipoh is a sleepy town where things get going slowly early in the morning.
 This can make finding breakfast bright and early hard sometimes!
-Thankfully, the team at YG Bake Cafe opens early so you can get your day started.
+Thankfully, the team at YG Bake Cafe opens early, so you can get your day started.

 I visited twice, and the staff were charming.
 I had their Onsen eggs one morning and scrambled eggs another.
 I also couldn’t resist their sweets and white coffee.
 It’ll give you all the energy you need!